houndstooth/houndstoothcraft/CONTRIBUTING.md

 ## effect submodules

-Each houndstooth effect users can play with in the application lives in its own Git repository, which is submoduled to this parent repository.
+Each effect users can play with in the application lives in its own Git repository, which is submoduled to this parent repository.
 The effect submodules are not standalone; they rely on the shared code here to function.
 The separation is intended primarily for their commit histories.

 Each of these repos exports at least one effect object, a type of [houndstooth](#houndstooth) object, which is registered in the `effects` index to be discovered by the main source code of the application.